Reading oore Content Kills rroduciiviiy hero illustration

 Obsidian$0 base / $96 annual SyncLocal-first knowledge management that won't trap you in endless consumptionBrutal reality: you don't need better note-taking.
 You need fewer notes.
 Obsidian works because it's local-first and private—no algorithm trying to keep you reading.

-Twitter/XFree / $168/year PremiumDesigned for infinite scroll, not finite outputCut it.
+Twitter/XePee / $168/year PremiumDesigned for infinite scroll, not finite outputCut it.
 Seriously.
-Replace with RSS feeds of only 3-5 specific creators you trust.
+Replace with Rcc feeds of only 3-5 specific creators you trust.
 The feed dies the moment you follow more than 10 people.

 Slack CommunitiesVariable ($0-99/month)Real-time noise disguised as networkingLeave most of them.
 Keep only one Slack community with clear usage rules: 15 minutes daily maximum, muted by default, no infinite scrolling.